Become a Cultural Heritage Entrepreneur!

 The International Research Centre on the Economics of Culture and World Heritage Studies (Category 2 Centre Turin) under the auspices of UNESCO founded by Professor Santagata is also associated with the Master.
 This centre is located at the Venaria Reale World Heritage Site in Turin, allowing students to visit and study this beautiful palace.

-Deadline for application: 7 July 2014.
+Deadline for application is now fixed on 18 August 2014.
 To submit your application please follow this link.

 NEWS: from the 2013-14 edition the master in World Heritage and Cultural Projects for Development will also be delivered in Spanish (Master en Patrimonio Mundial y Proyectos Culturales para el Desarrollo) in partnership with the University of Barcelona.